depositar” is a public platform for storing, preserving, managing, and exploring research data.

-- Alternatively, select the “organizations” link at the top of a page.
-Now select the page for the organization that should own your new dataset.
-Provided that you are a member of this organization, you can now select the “Add Dataset” button above the search box.
+- Alternatively, select the “projects” link at the top of a page.
+Now select the page for the project that should own your new dataset.
+Provided that you are a member of this project, you can now select the “Add Dataset” button above the search box.

 Step 2.
 CKAN will ask for the information about your data (See Metadata at the dataset level).

 By default, the only required field on this page is the title.
 However, it is good practice to include, at the minimum, a short description and, if possible, the license information.
 You should ensure that you choose the correct project for the dataset, since at present, this cannot be changed later.
 You can edit or add to the other fields later.

 Step 3.
 When you have filled in the information on this page, select the “Next: Add Data” button.
 (Alternatively select “Cancel” to discard the information filled in.)

 Step 4.
 CKAN will display the “Add data” screen.

 This is where you will add one or more “resources” which contain the data for this dataset.
 Choose a file or link for your data resource and select the appropriate choice at the top of the screen:

 - If you are giving CKAN a link to the data, like